r3e-network/neo-price-feed/README.md

 - Aggregates the data with confidence scoring
 - Uses a dual-signature system with TEE and Master accounts
 - Signs and submits transactions to the blockchain
-- Creates cryptographic attestations to prove execution within the TEE
+- Creates cryptographic attestations to prove execution within the TEE (includes run id/number/repo/workflow and transaction hash for auditability)
 - Maintains the same accounts across code updates for a consistent identity

 **Note**: This is not a web API service.
 It's designed to be triggered on a schedule to update price data.